VA Benefits for Dependents of Disabled Veterans

 - An active-duty service member who has been deemed permanently and totally disabled by VA, is receiving outpatient care for said disability, and is likely to be discharged from service because of it.

-Eligible survivors and dependents are able to receive educational assistance for up to 45 months.
-As of March 2018, full-time students taking part in the DEA program receive $1,024.00 each month while completing their coursework.
-The Survivors’ and Dependents’ Educational Assistance program allows eligible students enrolled in the following programs to receive assistance from VA:
+Eligible survivors and dependents can receive educational assistance for up to 36 months.
+As of February 2026, full-time students taking part in the DEA program receive $1,574.00 each month while completing their coursework.

 - College, university, or other school

-- Career-training, licensing, and certification tests
+- Career training, licensing, and certification tests

 - On-the-job training or apprenticeships